haywood/stereo/doc/ideas.md

 - show description panel for the current argument when filling in step args

-- hinting for user-defined variables in scalar contexts

 - display explanations of errors somewhere in the editor

 - pop-up descriptions when mousing over tokens